ulyssesr/Stylesheet/README.md

-Custom Stylesheet is a WordPress plugin that allows you to insert CSS code to the WordPress head section.
-The CSS code will stick even if you jump from one WordPress theme to another.
-It's also a good test platform for testing your CSS code without modifying your theme's stylesheet.
+Custom Stylesheet is a WordPress plugin that adds CSS code into WordPress.
+The CSS code sticks even if you switch WordPress themes.